-Between one-time, recurring, and usage or consumption models (not to mention hybrid pricing, combining any or all three models), managing a subscription business’s product catalog is a complex task.
-Add in discounts, promotional rules, or product updates, and it’s easy to understand why these business owners demand both comprehensive and flexible solutions.
+Between one-time, recurring, and usage or consumption models—not to mention hybrid pricing, combining any or all three models—managing a subscription business’s product catalog and plan offerings is a complex task.
+Add in discounts, promotional rules, and product updates and it’s easy to understand why these business teams demand both comprehensive and flexible solutions.

-What’s more, because subscription businesses rely on recurring revenue projections to manage their finances, they require the ability to safely, independently test new product roll-outs and changes to pricing models.
-This all must happen without having to alter the active billing and accounting systems still managing the existing models.
+What’s more, because subscription businesses rely on recurring revenue projections to manage their finances, they require the ability to safely and independently test new product roll-outs and changes to pricing models.
+All of this must happen without having to alter the active billing and accounting systems still managing the existing models.
 Agile subscription billing software makes this possible.

 Ultimately, subscription businesses simply need billing solutions that can test complex catalogs, and manage them once made available to customers.
 Some things a comprehensive recurring billing platform should be able to do in this regard are:

-- Offer the flexibility to add, remove, and change products on subscriptions
+- offer the flexibility to add, remove, and change products in plans and in customer subscriptions.

 Subscriptions have changed the business-consumer relationship.
 Traditional business models center around one-time purchases; the business-consumer relationship ends once a transaction is complete.
-Subscription businesses, by contrast, must cultivate a long-term relationship with customers to ensure the recurring revenue upon which they rely.
+Subscription businesses, by contrast, must cultivate a long-term relationship with customers to minimize churn and ensure the recurring revenue upon which they rely.

 In some ways, this is actually better for business.
 It’s easier to get customer feedback from subscribers, who hope to benefit from sharing their thoughts by getting an improved product down the line.
 This benefit and others, however, come at the cost of increased need for efficient customer communication.

-Dunning is an excellent example of customer relationship management.
+The dunning process provides an excellent example of customer relationship management.
 With the ubiquitous use of stored credit cards for recurring payments, tactfully notifying customers of failed payments is a delicate balancing act of phrasing, timing, and frequency.
-Comprehensive subscription billing platforms handle this with ease.

-Some other notifications subscription billing platforms should handle well are:
+Some other notifications subscription billing platforms should handle well include:

-When one platform handles all customer notifications in a unified manner, the business-customer relationship is poised for success.
+When one platform enables you to automate all billing-related customer notifications in a unified manner, the business-to-customer relationship is poised for success.

 On the topic of customer communications, invoices are the other side of the product catalog management coin.
 Just as a comprehensive subscription management platform should be able to handle the various complexities a business’s catalog presents, so too should it be able to translate delivered products clearly and concisely to customers through invoicing.

 This is especially important in usage- or consumption-based pricing models.
-Invoicing becomes considerably complex, for example, in telematics businesses which may use distance traveled and drive time on top of fixed recurring fees and one-time charges for specific products or services.
+Invoicing becomes considerably more complex, for example, in telematics businesses which may use distance traveled and drive time on top of fixed recurring fees and one-time charges for specific products and services.

 Calculating these charges using an internal algorithm is one thing; presenting it clearly to a customer on an invoice can be quite another.

 Fortunately, robust subscription management platforms have sophisticated invoice design tools at their disposal.
-A strong platform should provide a business with various means of usage data presentation, allow for invoice adjustments, and include corporate branding on invoices.
+A strong platform should provide a business with various means of usage data presentation, allow for invoice customizations and adjustments, including corporate branding on invoices.

-Invoicing based on usage means, of course, that a billing solution must be able to handle the raw usage data generated by customers, and translate that usage effectively.
+Invoicing based on usage means, of course, that a billing solution must be able to handle the raw usage data generated by customers and translate that usage effectively into the billing process.
 This is metering and rating—essential capabilities which ensure each customer is billed appropriately based on their usage and pricing plan.

 5. Finance management